Nintendo 3DS

-The is a foldable dual-screen handheld game console produced by Nintendo.
-Announced in March 2010 as the successor to the Nintendo DS, the console was released originally on February 26, 2011, and went through various revisions in its lifetime, produced until 2020.
-The system features backward compatibility with the Nintendo DS's library of video games.
+The is a foldable dual-screen handheld game console developed and marketed by Nintendo.
+Announced in March 2010 and released beginning in early 2011, it succeeds the Nintendo DS and DSi.
+Building on the basic design of the DS, the 3DS retains the clamshell form factor and backward compatibility with Nintendo DS software, while introducing autostereoscopic 3D visuals that do not require special glasses.
 As an eighth-generation console, its primary competitor was Sony's PlayStation Vita.

-The most prominent feature of the 3DS is its ability to display stereoscopic 3D images without the use of 3D glasses or additional accessories.
-Other features of the 3DS include its StreetPass and SpotPass tag modes that were powered by Nintendo Network, augmented reality capabilities using its 3D camera system, and Virtual Console, which provides a method for users to download and play video games originally released for older video game systems.

 The Nintendo 3DS was released in Japan on February 26, 2011, and worldwide beginning the next month.
 Less than six months after launch, Nintendo announced a significant price reduction from US$249.99 to US$169.99 amid disappointing launch sales.
-The company offered ten free NES games and ten free Game Boy Advance games from the Nintendo eShop to consumers who bought the system at the original launch price.
+The company offered free games from the Nintendo eShop to consumers who bought the system at the original launch price.
 This strategy was considered a major success, and the console went on to become one of Nintendo's most successful handheld consoles in the first two years of its release.
-As of 31 December 2024, the Nintendo 3DS family of systems combined have sold 75.94 million units, and games for the systems have sold 392.14 million units.
+As of 31 December 2025, the Nintendo 3DS family of systems combined have sold 75.94 million units, and games for the systems have sold 392.29 million units.

-The 3DS had multiple variants over the course of its life.
-The Nintendo 3DS XL, a larger model featuring a 90% larger screen, was originally released in July 2012.
-An "entry-level" version of the console, the Nintendo 2DS, with a fixed "slate" form factor and lacking autostereoscopic (3D) functionality, was released in October 2013.
-The New Nintendo 3DS features a more powerful CPU, a second analog stick called the C-Stick, additional buttons, and other changes, and was first released in October 2014.
-The 3DS was officially discontinued on September 16, 2020; the Nintendo eShop for the 3DS officially shut down on March 27, 2023, and the Nintendo Network online service shut down on April 8, 2024, with the exception of Pokémon Bank, Poké Transporter, and the ability to redownload previously purchased software.
+The 3DS family received several hardware revisions during its lifespan.
+The Nintendo 3DS XL, featuring larger screens, launched in July 2012.
+The Nintendo 2DS, an entry-level model with a non-folding design and no 3D display, followed in October 2013.
+The New Nintendo 3DS and New Nintendo 2DS XL added upgraded hardware and additional controls, beginning in October 2014.
+Nintendo discontinued the 3DS line on September 16, 2020.
+The Nintendo eShop closed on March 27, 2023, and Nintendo Network features ended on April 8, 2024, with limited exceptions.